Neck Deep: Neck Deep (2023–present)

 The band released three new singles titled "Heartbreak Of The Century", "Take Me With You", and "It Won't Be Like This Forever" on 14 February, 8 August, and 27 September 2023 respectively, along with music videos.
+The band had been working under their own label TB Records, with exclusive license to Hopeless Records.

-On 28 September 2023, frontman Ben Barlow announced their new album titled Neck Deep, which was released on 19 January 2024 through Hopeless Records.
-It is produced and engineered by bassist and Ben's brother Seb Barlow.
+On 28 September 2023, frontman Ben Barlow announced their new album, self-titled Neck Deep, which was to be released on 19 January 2024.
+It was produced and engineered by bassist and Ben's brother Seb Barlow after the band's dissatisfaction with the album's initial production in Los Angeles, California, causing the delay in the album's release.
 The fourth single, titled "We Need More Bricks", was released on 15 November 2023.
-A music video for "Dumbstruck Dumbfuck" came out on 18 January 2024.
+A music video for "Dumbstruck Dumbfuck" came out on 18 January 2024..

+Neck Deep was officially released on 19 January 2024 via Hopeless Records, with several headline tours played over the next year to promote the new album, including their biggest headline show to date at Alexandra Palace in North London, England.
+The band released a single, "You Should See Me Now", on 21 May 2025.
+The single was then featured on the deluxe version of their self-titled album alongside "STFU" and live versions of "Dumbstruck Dumbfuck" and "Take Me With You" from their show in Barcelona, Spain released on 12 September 2025.

+Neck Deep went on a UK headline tour in December 2025 to celebrate the 10-year anniversary of their album Life's Not Out To Get You.

 Musical style and influences

 Neck Deep is a pop-punk band.
 Their sound has been described as being reminiscent of Blink-182, New Found Glory, the Wonder Years, Green Day, and the Descendents.
-Vocalist Ben Barlow said that A Day to Remember and Architects as a massive influence on the band.
+Vocalist Ben Barlow said that A Day to Remember and Architects have been a massive influence on the band.
 The early Fall Out Boy work and Sum 41 have been cited as being influences.

 In popular culture

 Neck Deep has two "Music Kits" included in Counter-Strike: Global Offensive.
-The Life's Not Out to Get You music kit was released on 8 November 2016, and The Lowlife Pack music kit was released on 18 March 2021.
+The Life's Not Out to Get You music kit was released as part of the Radicals music box on 8 November 2016, and The Lowlife Pack music kit was released on 18 March 2021.
 The Lowlife Pack music kit includes selections from All Distortions are Intentional.